sofiaromorales/UDP-TCP/README.md

 # UDP-TCP

-Client - UDP Client - TCP mini app built in Python with sockets foor distributed systems.
+Client - UDP Client - TCP mini app built in Python with sockets for distributed systems.